 Stealing from Late Position

 Late position is the best time to steal the blinds.
-You will have no money already invested in the pot, have position on your opponents, and there is always a chance that you actually have a strong hand.
-With that said, it is also the most obvious time for a steal in the eyes of your opponents.
+You'll have no money already invested in the pot, have position on your opponents, and there's always a chance that you actually have a strong hand.
+With that said, it's also the most obvious time for a steal in the eyes of your opponents.
 Regardless, this doesn't mean that you shouldn't be shooting for the dead money in the blinds whenever you can.

-Depending on the game, your opponents, etc., sometimes you will want to adjust these raises to 3.5x and 3x accordingly.
+Depending on the game and your opponents, sometimes you'll want to adjust these raises to 3.5x and 3x accordingly.
 Also remember that these figures apply almost exclusively to online play.
-In live games you will need to make normal sized raises, but stealing pre-flop in live poker is not usually advisable at all simply because so many players hate folding any hands regardless of strength or position.
+In live games, you'll need to make normal sized raises, but stealing pre-flop in live poker isn't usually advisable at all simply because so many players hate folding any hands regardless of strength or position.

 Stealing from the Small Blind

 The small blind is an interesting spot for steals because you are fighting for two blinds, but one of them is your own money.
 Once you post the blind, however, that money becomes worth fighting for.
-You will get a lot of folds from the small blind, but you should be wary of the times where you get called or are raised.
+You'll get a lot of folds from the small blind, but you should be wary of the times where you get called or are raised.
 The small blind is forced to play every pot out of position, so you should be intent on winning pre-flop.
-If you feel like there is a good chance that you will get called, mucking is the better play.
-It is important to remember that the value in a small blind steal increases when there is a late position limper.
-This is some added money that you can now win and it is unlikely that the limper is all that strong.
+If you feel like there's a good chance that you will get called, mucking is the better play.
+It's important to remember that the value in a small blind steal increases when there's a late position limper.
+This is some added money that you can now win, and it's unlikely that the limper is all that strong.